abpframework/abp/docs/en/ui-themes/index.md

 # The Official Themes
-ABP Framework provides a complete UI theming system.
+ABP provides a complete UI theming system.
 While you can build your own themes, you can directly use the following pre-built themes in your applications.

 ## The LeptonX Theme